Creating a Performance Improvement Plan (PIP)

 Monitor progress and evaluate performance

 You should monitor the employee progress and evaluate their performance levels on a regular basis.
-Those results should be communicated to the employee as they are obtained.
+Those evaluation results should be communicated to the employee as they are obtained.

 Provide regular feedback to employee